 - The Women’s Center promotes a safe, inclusive and engaged community through advocacy, education, alliance-building and women's leadership.

-- Volunteer Connection is St. Cloud State community center that helps organize volunteer opportunities and works to promote academic service-learning.
+- Civic Engagement Program is St. Cloud State community center that helps organize volunteer opportunities and works to promote academic service-learning.

 - Center for International Studies offers great opportunities to volunteer as a peer advisor and to participate in the cultural sharing programs.